xmidt-org/bascule/README.md

 ## Validating Authorization

-Validation of Tokens happens once an authorization value has been parsed into something that implements the Token interface.
-TODO: Add link to interface in GoDoc.
+Validation of Tokens happens once an authorization value has been parsed into something that implements the [Token interface](https://godoc.org/github.com/Comcast/comcast-bascule/bascule#Token).
 The `basculehttp` subpackage provides http decorators/middleware that will parse an http request into a Token and validate it with configurable rules.